KrisFlyer Singapore Airlines

 Here’s a table showing the current rates for selecting a seat in the Premium Economy cabin on regional flights not offering a differentiated Premium Economy service, including approximate SGD rates.

-There are discounts applied, based on you KrisFlyer status.
+There are discounts applied, based on your KrisFlyer status (Silver or Gold, if applicable).

 Singapore Airlines